mq1/artillery-hornet-config/how-to-flash.md

 How I flashed firmware.bin to my Artillery Hornet

+You are responsible for your own devices.
+This guide comes with zero guarantees.

 ## Requirements

 - A device with Octopi (I'm using a Raspberry Pi 3B+) connected to the printer via usb